vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/23_IN_THE_EDITORIAL_CHAIR.md

 to be introduced must suit the basic ideas of our society.
 Mr. Tilak believed in what may be termed, " Indian Sociology " as Mr. Ranade did in " Indian Economics."
-His attitude towards Social Reform was largely deter- mined by sociological considerations.
+His attitude towards Social Reform was largely deter###mined by sociological considerations.
 Others had seen only the crust that lies on the Indian civilisation and had pronounced it to be worthless.
 Mr. Tilak had gone deeper and had learnt how precious our